sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 If you read these verses in isolatoin, it really does sound like Paul is saying that anyone who has faith in Christ is considered a child of Abraham.
 But is this really what he is saying?

-To build out the picture on the box, we're going to look at three key words that help us understand God's purpose in Chirst: bride, husband, and body.
-This is the picture on the box and we can use the parallels between Adam and Christ to test out how things fit together.

 The Bride
 =========

+The first thing to notice in these versus is that a major theme is Christ.
+In just these four verses, we the the phrases

+- "in Christ Jesus"
+- "into Christ"
+- "put on Christ"

+What Paul is talking about here has more to do with Christ than it does with Abraham.
+And there is a relationship between the two: being a son of God through faith in Christ is what is required to be Abraham's seed.

-To understand what Paul is talking about in Galations chapter 3, we need to notice a a couple of points.
-First, being a son of God is through faith in Christ Jesus ("sons of God through faith in Christ" v26).
+being a son of God is through faith in Christ Jesus ("sons of God through faith in Christ" v26).
 Second, physical or fleshly distinctions do not create advantages or divisions within Christ (v28).

-What do I mean by this?
 Paul is doing something special in v28 that would be easy to miss.
 Paul, being a good Jew would very well know about a series of twelve blessings that would be recited each morning by a faithful Jewish man (is there a name for this?)
 Three of these go like this:

 	"Blessed are you, Hashem, King of the Universe, for not having made me a Gentile."